servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 ![](image003.png)

+To generate a public key:
+1. Login to the admin node of your SUSE OpenStack Cloud installation.
+2. Run ```cat ~/.ssh/id_rsa.pub```
+3. Copy everything from root in the base system to the barclamp graphical interface.

 ## 3. ESCM Settings

-The ESCM settings are available in the barclamp graphical interface (_Custom_ mode).
+The ESCM settings are specified in the barclamp graphical interface (_Custom_ mode).

 #### Mail Settings

-**Mail Host** : Host of the mail server to be used
+**Mail Host** : Host of the mail server to be used.
+This setting is mandatory.

-**SMTP Port** : SMTP port of the mail server
+**SMTP Port** : SMTP port of the mail server.

-**Enable TLS** : true if the mail server requires a secure connection, false otherwise
+**Enable TLS** : true if the mail server requires a secure connection, false otherwise.

-**ESCM Email Address** : The email address used by ESCM for sending email notifications
+**ESCM Email Address** : The email address used by ESCM for sending email notifications.

-**Authentication Required** : true if the server requires authentication, false otherwise
+**Authentication Required** : true if the server requires authentication, false otherwise.

 **User** : User name for SMTP authentication